menu

 Ramirez DePietro

-Pirates are back, and it’s exciting to see a new version of Magic’s classic pirate, Ghost of Ramirez DePietro.
+Pirates are back, and it’s exciting to see a new version of Magic’s classic pirate, Ramirez DePietro.
 Callbacks to the original card include the same power and toughness and the same eyepatch!
 However, the new version dropped two mana from its casting cost in exchange for losing first strike.
 However, he does more to embrace the flavor of piracy by giving you treasure for two life!
 The original card was never reprinted (though it technically could be) but is still only worth a few bucks due to its being uncommon.

 Ramses Overdark